André Gide: The middle years

-In the 1920s, Gide became an inspiration for writers such as Albert Camus and Jean-Paul Sartre.
-In 1923, he published a book on Fyodor Dostoyevsky; however, when he defended homosexuality in the public edition of Corydon (1924) he received widespread condemnation.
+In the 1920s, Gide became an inspiration for such writers as Albert Camus and Jean-Paul Sartre.
+In 1923, he published a book on Fyodor Dostoyevsky.
+When he defended homosexuality in the public edition of Corydon (1924), he received so much condemnation that he was blocked from being nominated to the Académie Française.
 He later considered this his most important work.

-In 1923, he sired a daughter, Catherine, by Elisabeth van Rysselberghe, a woman who was much younger than he.
-He had known her for a long time, as she was the daughter of his closest female friend, Maria Monnom, the wife of his friend the Belgian neo-impressionist painter Théo van Rysselberghe.
-This caused the only crisis in the long-standing relationship between Allégret and Gide and damaged the relation with van Rysselberghe.
-This was possibly Gide's only sexual relationship with a woman, and it was brief in the extreme.
-Catherine became his only descendant by blood.
+In 1923, Gide sired a daughter, Catherine, by Elisabeth van Rysselberghe, a much younger woman.
+He had known her for a long time, as she was the daughter of his friends Maria Monnom and Théo van Rysselberghe, a Belgian neo-impressionist painter.
+This caused the only crisis in the long-standing relationship between Allégret and Gide, and damaged his friendship with Théo van Rysselberghe.
+This was possibly Gide's only sexual relationship with a woman, and it was very brief.
+Catherine was his only descendant by blood.
 He liked to call Elisabeth "La Dame Blanche" ("The White Lady").

-Elisabeth eventually left her husband to move to Paris and manage the practical aspects of Gide's life (they had adjoining apartments built for each on the rue Vavin).
-She worshiped him, but evidently they no longer had a sexual relationship.
+Elisabeth eventually left her husband to move to Paris and manage the practical aspects of Gide's life.
+They had adjoining apartments in Montparnasse.
+She worshipped him, but evidently they no longer had a sexual relationship.

-Gide's legal wife, Madeleine, died in 1938.
-Later he explored their unconsummated marriage in his memoir of Madeleine, Et nunc manet in te.

 In 1924, he published an autobiography, If it Die...
 (French: Si le grain ne meurt).

-In the same year, he produced the first French language editions of Joseph Conrad's Heart of Darkness and Lord Jim.
+The same year, he produced the first French-language editions of Joseph Conrad's Heart of Darkness and Lord Jim.

-After 1925, he began to campaign for more humane conditions for convicted criminals.
+After 1925, Gide began to campaign for more humane conditions for convicted criminals.
+His legal wife, Madeleine Gide, died in 1938.
+He explored their marriage in Et nunc manet in te, his memoir of Madeleine, published in English in the United States in 1952.

 Africa

-From July 1926 to May 1927, he traveled through the French Equatorial Africa colony with his lover Marc Allégret.
-Gide went successively to Middle Congo (now the Republic of the Congo), Ubangi-Shari (now the Central African Republic), briefly to Chad and then to Cameroon before returning to France.
-He related his peregrinations in a journal called Travels in the Congo (French: Voyage au Congo) and Return from Chad (French: Retour du Tchad).
-In this published journal, he criticized the behavior of French business interests in the Congo and inspired reform.
-In particular, he strongly criticized the Large Concessions regime (French: Régime des Grandes Concessions), i.e., a regime that conceded part of the colony to French companies and where these companies could exploit all of the area's natural resources, in particular rubber.
-He related, for instance, how natives were forced to leave their village for several weeks to collect rubber in the forest, and went as far as comparing their exploitation to slavery.
-The book had important influence on anti-colonialism movements in France and helped re-evaluate the impact of colonialism.
+From July 1926 to May 1927, Gide traveled through the colony of French Equatorial Africa with his lover Marc Allégret.
+They went to Middle Congo (now the Republic of the Congo), Ubangi-Shari (now the Central African Republic), briefly to Chad, and then to Cameroon.
+He kept a journal, which he published as Travels in the Congo (French: Voyage au Congo) and Return from Chad (French: Retour du Tchad).

+In this work, he criticized the behavior of French business interests in the Congo and inspired reform.
+In particular, he strongly criticized the Large Concessions regime (Régime des Grandes Concessions).
+The government had conceded part of the colony to French companies, allowing them to exploit the area's natural resources, in particular rubber.
+He related that native workers were forced to leave their village for several weeks to collect rubber in the forest, and compared their exploitation by the companies to slavery.
+The book contributed to the growing anti-colonialism movements in France and helped thinkers to reevaluate the effects of colonialism in Africa.